Vladimir the Great: Significance and legacy

 The Eastern Orthodox, Byzantine Rite Lutheran and Roman Catholic churches celebrate the feast day of St. Vladimir on 15/28 July.

 The town Volodymyr in north-western Ukraine was founded by Vladimir and is named after him.
 The foundation of another town, Vladimir in Russia, is usually attributed to Vladimir Monomakh.
 However some researchers argue that it was also founded by Vladimir the Great.

 St Volodymyr's Cathedral, one of the largest cathedrals in Kyiv, is dedicated to Vladimir the Great, as was originally the Kyiv University.
 The Imperial Russian Order of St. Vladimir and Saint Vladimir's Orthodox Theological Seminary in the United States are also named after him.

 The memory of Vladimir was also kept alive by innumerable Russian folk ballads and legends, which refer to him as Krasno Solnyshko (the Fair Sun, or the Red Sun; Красно Солнышко in Russian).
 The Varangian period of Eastern Slavic history ceases with Vladimir, and the Christian period begins.

 The appropriation of Kievan Rus' as part of national history has also been a topic of contention in Ukrainophile vs. Russophile schools of historiography since the Soviet era.
-Today, he is regarded as a symbol in Russia, Ukraine and Belarus.
+Today, he is regarded as a symbol in Belarus, Russia and Ukraine.

-All branches of the economy prospered under him.
+All branches of the economy prospered under Vladimir.
 He minted coins and regulated foreign affairs with other countries, such as trade, bringing in Greek wines, Baghdad spices, and Arabian horses for the markets of Kiev.